 How IT Service Management Improves Approvals In IT Workflows

 In the example below, an employee is requesting a new marketing software.
 As you will notice, after an employee submits a request, the entire workflow is automatic except for one step- the manager’s approval.
-If IT needs an approval for a request, they usually send an email to the decision makers.
+If IT needs approval for a request, they usually send an email to the decision-makers.
 This can be quite an outdated method of getting approval with clear problems.
-Yet, a modern ITSM can manage entire process supporting many workflows ensuring the approval process is effective.
+Yet, a modern ITSM can manage the entire process supporting many workflows ensuring the approval process is effective.

 Speed Up your Approval Process with these 5 ITSM workflows:

 There are some requests that need approval from a few people but only need one approval to move forward.
 Instead of waiting until the decision-makers approve the request, ITSM can move the request along after getting just one approval.
 In other instances, there are some requests that need many approvals.
 ITSM can be set up to default for a certain number of approvals before the request can move forward.
 For example, seven people receive the request but after it gets three approvals the request can move forward.
 This workflow is ideal when for urgent situations by preventing traffic.